 CONS

-Say the psychologist researchers authors of the Handbook of Research Methods in Social & Personality Psychology:
+Say the researchers and authors of the Handbook of Research Methods in Social & Personality Psychology:

 Without much evidence for its external, structural, or substantive validity, the MBTI nonetheless became the most popular personality questionnaire in this country.